 All of these platforms have some history behind them.

 SQL Server was Microsoft's first enterprise database.
 It debuted in 1989 for OS/2, an ill-fated operating system collaboration between Microsoft and IBM.
 Microsoft ported SQL Server to Windows NT when that operating system was introduced in 1993.
 The most current version is SQL Server 2019.
-It runs atop Windows Server and Linux operating systems, generally on local servers.
+It runs atop Windows Server and Linux operating systems, either on local servers or on cloud instances.